Commercial Crime Insurance Explained

 • Frequency and severity of claims, in addition to any remedial action for any historic losses will impact the availability of crime cover.

-Commercial crime policies operate on a losses discovered basis.
-Which means the current policy will respond to claims once the loss has been identified and notified to the insurer.
+Commercial crime policies operate on a 'losses discovered' basis.
+Which means your current policy will respond to claims once the loss has been identified and notified to the insurer, even if the fraud has been perpetrated over a number of years prior.

-If you discover a crime has occurred during the policy period, it is important to notify the insurer of those circumstances immediately.
+It's important that if you discover a crime has occurred during the policy period, you notify the insurer of those circumstances as soon as reasonably practicable.